Paget’s disease of the breast

-Initially, Paget’s disease might resemble a benign skin condition like eczema, contact dermatitis or other benign breast neoplasms such as duct ectasia or nipple adenoma.
-So, there is some danger that physicians may initially dismiss Paget’s disease of the breast and finally discover it at a more advanced stage.
+So, there is some danger that physicians may initially dismiss the presenting symptoms but finally discover the disease at a more advanced stage.

-Specialists consider Paget’s disease to be a form of breast cancer.
+Specialists consider this disease to be a form of breast cancer.
 Furthermore, this type of breast cancer accounts for between 3% to 4% of all breast cancers.

 Paget’s disease typically results from an extension of an underlying ductal carcinoma in situ (DCIS) or invasive carcinoma into the nipple and areola region.

-Paget’s disease causes several inflammatory skin and nipple changes, but the most common symptom of Paget’s disease is bloody nipple discharge.
+Symptoms can include several inflammatory skin and nipple changes, but the most common symptom is bloody nipple discharge.

 - Pain and itching

 - a type of wound that won’t heal (ulceration)

 - erythema (red rash)

 - nipple retraction – more common as the disease progresses.

 But in about 10% of cases, there are no clinical symptoms at all in the early stages.
 In many instances, the nipple itself may appear completely normal, despite the presence of other clinical features.